How to Resize Images in Google Sheets

 Limitations:

-When to use: Use this when you inserted the image via Insert > Image > Insert image over cells and it sits on top of the grid rather than inside a cell.
+When to use: You inserted the image via Insert > Image > Insert image over cells.

 Steps: